calliope-edu/pxt-calliope/docs/about.md

 ## C++ Runtime

-The [C++ Calliope mini runtime](http://lancaster-university.github.io/microbit-docs/), created at [Lancaster University](http://www.lancaster.ac.uk/), provides access to the hardware functions of the Calliope mini, as well as a set of helper functions (such as displaying a number/image/string on the LED screen).
+The [C++ micro:bit runtime](http://lancaster-university.github.io/microbit-docs/), created at [Lancaster University](http://www.lancaster.ac.uk/), provides access to the hardware functions of the micro:bit, as well as a set of helper functions (such as displaying a number/image/string on the LED screen).

-The [Calliope mini library](/reference) mirrors the functions of the C++ library.
+The [micro:bit library](/reference) mirrors the functions of the C++ library.
-When code is compiled to ARM machine code, the calls to JavaScript Calliope mini functions are replaced with calls to the corresponding C++ functions.
+When code is compiled to ARM machine code, the calls to JavaScript micro:bit functions are replaced with calls to the corresponding C++ functions.

 ## [Command Line Tools](/cli)